Noncommutative Bennett and Rosenthal inequalities: Large deviation principle

-In the following we give two examples which violate the LDP for noncommutative random variables. \begin{exam}[Noncommutative semicircular law \cite{VDN}] {\rm Recall that the \emph{semicircular law} centered at $a\in \mathbb{R}$ and of radius $r>0$ is the distribution $\gamma_{a,r}:\mathbb{C}[X]\to \mathbb{C}$ defined by Here $\mathbb{C}[X]$ is the algebra of complex polynomials in one variable.
+In the following we give two examples which violate the LDP for noncommutative random variables. \begin{exam}[(Noncommutative semicircular law \cite{VDN})] Recall that the \textit{semicircular law} centered at $a\in\mathbb{R}$ and of radius $r>0$ is the distribution $\gamma_{a,r}\dvtx \mathbb {C}[X]\to \mathbb{C}$ defined by